 - Lose your composure – remain calm and compassionate.

 For more information about redundancy processes, download a copy of the Redundancy Checklist – a guide for HR managers and employers.
-This good practice guide recommends a series of steps to making people redundant, to ensure retrenchments are carefully and efficiently managed.
+This good practice guide recommends a series of steps to making roles redundant, to ensure retrenchments are carefully and efficiently managed.

 Glide Outplacement’s tailored outplacement services provide career transition support following individual or large-scale redundancies.
 We provide practical and emotional support to engage employees in effective job search activities while treating them with dignity and respect.
 We have experienced outplacement consultants across Australia, including Brisbane, Sydney, Melbourne and Canberra.
+For a confidential, no obligation free discussion call 1300 911 131.